Promoting Nancy’s photography and educating the public about nature, photography, and God

 How To Find The Area Of An Object Using Photoshop

 Mathematical or drafting programs may do a better job of finding the area of all sorts of seemingly random two-dimensional shapes.
-And I may have used one or two of these as a student.
+And I’ve used one or two of these as a student.
 But I haven’t had any of them on my computer for many moons.
 So when I recently needed to compare the size of the visible sun at different times during a solar eclipse to compare exposure levels, I was out of luck.
 But then there was Photoshop.
-I just finished an article about how to find an object’s area in Photoshop.
-I put it on our website at www.beehappygraphics.com/articles/find-area.html, mainly because I mentioned the technique in an earlier blog post and was about to mention it again in an article I promised about the challenges of our newest eclipse image.
+I just finished writing an article about how to find an object’s area in Photoshop.
+We put it on our website at www.beehappygraphics.com/articles/find-area.html, mainly because I mentioned the technique in an earlier blog post.
+I was about to mention it again in an article I promised about the challenges of our newest eclipse image.
+[See our blog article Making “Eclipse Over Long Pine Key”.]
 This probably isn’t the most common task you will be performing, but when you need it, this can be handy.
 Enjoy!

 Posted